The Letters of Bess of Hardwick

 November 2012 - February 2013, Unsealed: The Letters of Bess of Hardwickon loan to The National Archives (lead TNA curator: Katy Mair; original curator: Anke Timmermann)

 6 September 2011, workshop for 52 National Trust volunteers in the High Great Chamber, Hardwick Hall, Derbyshire (Alison Wiggins, Graham Williams and Felicity Maxwell).
-The workshop ran from 10am-1.30pm and gave National Trust volunteers the opportunity to take part in decipherment and discussion of Bess's manuscript letters; afterwards, in the spirit of exchange and dialogue, volunteers invited the project team to join a Living History Tudor dance lesson.
-In feedback forms, volunteers described how they would use project materials to enhance and enrich the visitor experience at Hardwick Hall.
+The workshop ran from 10am-1.30pm.
+National Trust volunteers contributed to decipherment and discussion of Bess's manuscript letters; afterwards, in the spirit of exchange and dialogue, volunteers invited the project team to join a Living History Tudor dance lesson.
+In feedback forms, volunteers indicated how they might use project materials to enhance and enrich the visitor experience at Hardwick Hall

-Felicity Maxwell, 'Household Words: Textualising Service in the Elizabethan Country House', University of Glasgow (submission forthcoming, August 2013)
+Felicity Maxwell, 'Household Words: Textualising Social Relations in the Correspondence of Bess of Hardwick's Servants, c.1550-1590', University of Glasgow (2014)

 28 May 2013, Alison Wiggins, 'How do we build it so that they will come?
 Editing Bess of Hardwick’s Letters Online, (Re)presenting the Archive, University of Sheffield